hackersifu/machine-learning-notes/README.md

 Typically use Z.reshape(1,-1), this uses what is called an unknown value (-1) np.moveaxis(<variable>,0,-1) = does a reshape on the existing variable image dimensions what is a NaN?
 NaNs are a special value that indicate an undefined or unrepresentable value.
 NaN could be the result of a parsing error or be used to represent invalid operations like 0/0, ∞ - ∞.
 Libraries usually provide mechanisms to gracefully handle potential NaNs in code instead of outright crashing.
+Learn what TfidVectorizer is `from sklearn.feature_extraction.text import TfidfVectorizer`

 # Lab 1 Notes